-The workplace can be a challenging environment, whether you are new to the workforce or working for years.
-It is essential to feel like you fit in and are part of the team to be successful.
+The workplace can be challenging, whether you are new to the workforce or working for years.
+It is essential to feel like you fit in and is part of the team to be successful.
 One way to do that is by understanding and embracing your identity.

-Identity encompasses many aspects of who you are, including your culture, race, ethnicity, gender identity, and sexual orientation.
-Each of these factors contributes to how you see yourself and others see you.
+Identity encompasses many aspects, including culture, race, ethnicity, gender, and sexual orientation.
+These factors contribute to how you see yourself and others see you.
 Understanding and accepting your identity can help build confidence and create a positive work environment for everyone.

 Identity development at the workplace: